Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Western Civ/Ancient Mesopotamia_Politics and Justice.md

 >
 > 205\.
 If the slave of a freed man strike the body of a freed man, his ear shall be cut off.

-11) ***In Conclusion:* Ancient Mesopotamia: Politics & Justice**
+11) ***In Conclusion:* Ancient Mesopotamia: [[Politics]] & Justice**

     a.
 Mesopotamia consisted of waring city-states.
-Bartering and trade from the east made up economy.
+Bartering and trade from the east made up [[economy]].
 Early forms of writing and ways of writing introduced the kind of history recorded.
 Kings ruled and wrote laws to govern in a unequal, but accepted way.